theBlackDre1D/theClient/README.md

 # theClient
-Open source GitHub client for Android.
+Open source GitHub client for Android using Kotlin.

+  Any contributors are welcome!